aakllee/aakllee.github.io/content/posts/igem/index.md

 end we were sitting by the Seine together, and it was almost too hard to say goodbye.

-There was a real sort of spirit in the event too, with at least 2 people dressed as cows (*cough* Exeter *cough*), a walking corn cob, a giant mosquito... and an astonishingly large number of memes being generated *live as the awards were being announced* (courtesy of iGEM Düsseldorf).
-And it was really sweet too, the support everyone gave to the high school teams as they were shaking and stuttering presenting in the awards ceremony[^6].
+There was a real sort of spirit in the event too, with at least 2 people dressed as cows (*cough Exeter cough*), a walking corn cob, a giant mosquito... and an astonishingly large number of memes being generated *live as the awards were being announced* (courtesy of iGEM Düsseldorf).
+And it was really sweet too, the support everyone gave to the high school teams as they were presenting in the awards ceremony[^6].
 Even the mess of the tech organisation and €10 sandwiches had a sort of charm...

-[^6]: The applause and cheering might have made things worse, but the
+[^6]: The applause and cheering might have made things worse, but it's
-	thought was there.
+	the thought that counts.